maiconpinto/cakephp-adminlte-theme/README.md

 }
 ```

-After you enable the AdminLTEView class in the AppController.php file, you can overwrite any View file, only by creating the Plugin / AdminLTE / folder inside the Template folder.
+After you enable the AdminLTEView class in the AppController.php file, you can overwrite any View file, only by creating the `Plugin/AdminLTE/` folder inside the `Template` folder.

 For example, to overwrite the elements files, you must create them as follows: